Hoi15A/KSP-Presentation/README.md

 # KSP-Presentation
 A web based interactive presentation about the [Kerbal Space Program](https://kerbalspaceprogram.com/) game.
+This presentation was created for an English lesson at my school.

 ## Controls
 ### Desktop